qdriven/low-code-way/README.md

   -
 ## Reference

-Some of this project is from:
+Some of this project are from:
 - [tester-ops-collections](http://github.com/qdriven/tester-ops-collections)
 - [startpack](https://github.com/tldr-devops/startpack.git)